Fact checkedFact Checked

 Can you drink lemon water while intermittent fasting?
 If lemon water is homemade and only consists of water and freshly squeezed lemon juice straight from a lemon, then this does not break a fast.
 Lemon juice aids in hydration contain vitamin C and can help with digestion as well.

-It is best to avoid lemon drinks sold in stores because they have added sugar or artificial sweeteners.
+It is best to avoid lemon drinks or flavored seltzer water sold in stores because they have added sugar or artificial sweeteners.
 Adding sugar will not allow the drink to be consumed during fasting periods, and the sugar would also increase the drink’s calorie count.

 Apple Cider Vinegar